Make-believe is not the same as lying

 Make-believe as simulation

 In simulations, the imaginary world is made for others to participate in.
-In effect, the audience are invited up onto the stage to take part in a drama that has been created on their behalf.
+In effect, the audience is invited up onto the stage to take part in a drama that has been created on their behalf.
 Most simulations allow the participants some say in how things develop, but their agency and freedom to act are very restricted.
 Narrative computer games fall into this category, although some are becoming very sophisticated.
 Some, have a narrative thread, that also allows a great deal of autonomy.

 In schools, simulations are sometimes created by adults for the children to participate in ‘immersive’ experiences, such as a WW2 air-raid.
 They are also sometimes used by museums and visitors centres.